Go to Vermont

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

-The mix of local farmers and import New Yorkers who have sought refuge here since the 1960s creates a European-looking social structure in an American environment.
+The mix of local farmers and imported New Yorkers who have sought refuge here since the 1960s creates a European-looking social structure in an American environment.
 It is not without reason that Ben & Jerry's, the colorful ice makers, are based here.

-There are only a few cities of which Bennington, Rutland and Burlington are the largest.
+There are only a few cities of which Bennington, Rutland, and Burlington are the largest.
 Burlington is located on Lake Champlain, the gigantic lake that forms the border with New York and extends to Canada.
-Across the lake you can see the Adirondack Mountains.
+Across the lake, you can see the Adirondack Mountains.
 Burlington needs to be on your itinerary since it is generally regarded as one of the most beautiful cities in North America.
 Montpelier, the capital, is a small town of only 10,000 inhabitants, centrally located in Vermont, and could be a good base for excursions.